diarmidmackenzie/tetris-engine/README.md

   If keys are not specified, they will default to the default controls for 3D tetris.
 For VR-only applications, it shouldn't matter what keys are set, as the player won't be using the keyboard.

-- move: one of: "grip", "trigger" or"either".
-Default: "grip".
-Indicates which control will enable movement of the object, when using a 6doF controller.
+- move: An array of controls which control will enable movement of the object, when using a 6doF controller.
+Each entry in the array is of the form {controller}.{control}, where {controller} is an ID for the relevant controller entity (e.g. #rhand or #lhand), and control is one of : grip, trigger or thumstick.
+Default is #lhand.thumbstick,#rhand.grip

-- rotate: one of: "grip", "trigger" or "either".
-Default: "trigger".
-Indicates which control will enable movement of the object, when using a 6doF controller.
+- rotate: An array of controls which control will enable movement of the object, when using a 6doF controller.
+Each entry in the array is of the form {controller}.{control}, where {controller} is an ID for the relevant controller entity (e.g. #rhand or #lhand), and control is one of : grip, trigger or thumstick.
+Default is #rhand.thumbstick,#rhand.trigger.

-  It is fine to set move & rotate to overlapping values.
-This will result in both movement and rotation at the same time, when that overlapping control is engaged.
+  It is OK to set move & rotate to overlapping values if desired.
+This can work well for some controls (e.g. grip/trigger), but less well for thumbstick controls.

+  For full details on how the control systems work, see the README for the 6dof-object-control components.

 - nextshape: (optional) the ID of an entity with a location at which the next block to fall is shown.
 If this is not provided, the next block is not shown.